|Kuwait: Shuwaikh & Shuwaiba||760.00 GBP||990.00 GBP|

 - Volumetric pricing

-As an International air freight shipping company, we offer the following air cargo services to Kuwait:
+We offer the following air cargo services to Kuwait international airport:

 |Destination||50 kilos||200 kilos||500 kilos|

 Road freight to Kuwait service with booking of full truck available both for normal and ADR cargo.
 (Also check shipping to Iraq page)

 Groupage truck freight service to Kuwait is available with weekly departures on client's demand.
 We can also arrange collection directly with international truck.
 The service is available for normal and ADR goods.
 Please contact us for more details.

 * Documentation surcharge applies to any shipping to Kuwait.

 * For an accurate price, please use our online quotation form above and provide detailed information about your shipment requirement to Kuwait.

 Kuwait has a predominantly oil based economy, accounting for 6% of the world’s proven oil reserves.
 It’s a founding member of the Organization of the Petroleum Exporting Countries (OPEC).

 Kuwait is the fifth richest country in the world measured by Gross Domestic Product (GDP) per head.
 It’s one of UK’s largest and most important trading partners.
 Bilateral trade has doubled from £2 billion to £4 billion in the last 2 years.

 Over 100 UK companies, franchises and companies with agents are already operating in Kuwait.
 Examples include Shell, BP, PWC, Harvey Nichols, Boots, Amec, Atkins, Coffee Republic, Mulberry, Grant Thornton, Dundee University, Pitman Training, and Waitrose.